Solrys/bikeshare/README.md

 ##### Who is using the bikes?

 The following charts illustrate that men are by far the most common users of Citi Bike.
+Furthermore the most frequent day of the week that men ride is Thursday.

 Color Key For Gender
 ![gender](https://github.com/Solrys/bikeshare/blob/main/TABLEAU%20VISUALS/Screen%20Shot%202021-02-28%20at%2010.44.52%20PM.png)